 - The student submits a written statement to the Associate Dean.
-The appeal must be submitted by the end of the semester following the assignment of the grade. - The appeal statement must include all of the following items: - The title of the course and the name of the instructor; - The details of the grade that was given; - The reasons for the appeal; - A copy of all relevant related documents (i.e., papers, exams, etc.).
+The appeal must be submitted by the end of the semester following the assignment of the grade. - The appeal statement must include all of the following items: - The title of the course and the name of the instructor; - A thorough written statement including details of the grade that was given and the reasons for the appeal; - A copy of all relevant related documents (i.e., papers, exams, etc.).